cs2113-f24/cs2113-f24.github.io/labs/01-oop.md

 ### Github setup

 Use git, as discussed in Lab 0, to create a repo called `gitusername-lab1`, add these four files to it, and commit and push the changes to github.
+You will not be able to submit other java files, so please stick to just the ones above.

+You will need to use this repo effectively to receive full credit on this assignment, even though you will be submitting it on the submitserver.
+See the grading rubric below.

 ## Enigma Machines (simplified model)